albamath/minima-multilingual/_posts/2019-10-29-Welcome-to-my-blog.md

 ## What is this website?

 I used to be a blogger.
-After a few years break from blogging, this website is yet another fresh start for my blogger identity.
+After a few years break from blogging, this is yet another fresh start for my blogger identity.
 As usual, I'll blog mostly about mathematics.

 This website is (planned to be) also a placeholder for useful bits of information